Citosoft/clok/README.md

 ## Privacy

-TimeTracker runs locally on your machine.
+Clok runs locally on your machine.
 Your data is stored locally and is only synced with external services when you explicitly choose to do so.

 ## Support